sibina-sto/foodset/README.md

     10. Profile Picture: Enables users to upload or change their profile picture.
 This feature allows users to add a profile picture that they'd like to personalize their profiles.

-    11. Logout: Logs the user out of their account, terminating their current session.
+    11. Logout: Logs the user out of their account.
+Terminating their current session.

 These features cover the core functionality required for a food-related web application, providing users with a seamless experience for sharing, discovering, and interacting with